asdotdev/react-list/CONTRIBUTING.md

 5. Edit pages and work on code in your favorite text editor.

-6. Once you are happy with the changes you should optionally run react-list to preview the changes.
+6. Once you are happy with the changes and your final preview of the changes.

-7. Make sure you fix any errors and check the formatting of your changes.
+7. Make sure your changes don't have any errors, and also check the formatting of your changes.

+    Lint -> `npm run lint:check` & `npm run lint:fix`

+    Prettier -> `npm run format:check` & `npm run format:fix`

 8. Check and confirm the files you are updating with `git status`